-1. Follow up Visit: AFTER completion of the items listed in the portfolio paperwork, the applicant will contact the program director to request a "Follow-Up Visit."
+- 1. Follow up Visit: AFTER completion of the items listed in the portfolio paperwork, the applicant will contact the program director to request a "Follow-Up Visit."
 The follow-up visit will also include a Point Total Assessment where you will receive a written estimate of your points accumulated at the time of the follow-up (note: you can continue to accumulate more points after the Point Total Assessment until the application deadline of each year). <a href="IMPORTANT: This follow-up visit cannot take place until ALL 7 of the application documents from above (area starting with "Transcripts") have been turned in to the Program Director.
-If you live outside the 806 area code the "follow-up" can be done by phone instead of in person.

-2. A Clinical Site Visit (job shadow) is typically required, and will be discussed/scheduled with the student DURING the required Follow-Up visit described above.
+If you live outside the 806 area code the "follow-up" can be done by phone instead of in person. - 2.
+A Clinical Site Visit (job shadow) is typically required, and will be discussed/scheduled with the student DURING the required Follow-Up visit described above.
 The applicant will typically visit a local radiation therapy department and observe its operation for a minimum of 4 clock hours (16 hours for Distance Applicants).
-There are two documents to submit related to the Clinical site visit: one is a form for you to submit to the Program Director.
+There are two documents to submit related to the Clinical site visit: one is a form for you to submit to the

+Program Director.
 The other form is an evaluation form that the clinical site staff radiation therapists submit to the Program Director.

 For local applicants, the 4 clinical hours must be all at one time in a row.
 For Distance applicants, the 16 hours should be done on two consecutive days.
 Special exemptions may be approved ahead of time by the clinical site contact person (typically department director).
+Do NOT schedule your clinical Site Visit until you have permission from the Program Director!

 For Distance Applicants, the required Clinical Site Visit MUST be performed at the clinic where they intend to do their clinical training.
-Do NOT schedule your clinical Site Visit until you have submitted your completed application portfolio.
 Again, the Clinical Site Visit will be discussed during your required Follow-Up Visit with the Program Director.
 Distance applicants will also undergo a formal Interview with the prospective clinical site (again, to be discussed during the "Follow-up Visit").
-Do not contact a prospective clinical site to schedule a clinical visit or interview prior to the Follow-up visit, as this will be discussed during the Follow-up visit.
+Do not contact a prospective clinical site to schedule a clinical visit or interview without permission from the Program Director.
+A document outlining procedures and timetables for these requirements is sent to the student in conjunction with the Follow-Up Visit, but can be requested by the applicant at any time.